jillalberts/privacy-glasses/README.md

 		- This happens because this mode makes every character the same width, which can alter the line length.
 The cursor will remain on the same character -- you can keep typing from where you left off -- but it just displays a bit oddly.
 	- In both Edit Mode and Preview Mode the line height can change unexpectedly when you hover your mouse over a section.

-- "Solid Blocks" mode works okay in Edit Mode, but infor Preview Mode it messes up some formatting and generally behaves oddly.
+- "Solid Blocks" mode works okay in Edit Mode, but in Preview Mode it messes up some formatting and generally behaves oddly.

-	- This is due to the CSS `display:inline` which is needed to make the blocks of color fit more tightly to the actual text (rather than being giant blocks of color even where there's no text)
+	- This is due to the CSS `display:inline` which is needed to make the blocks of color fit more tightly to the actual text (rather than being giant blocks of color even where there's no text).

+- In some modes, in Preview mode the titles of transcluded files are not obfuscated.
+This is something I will investigate and hopefully fix in a future version.

 - This plugin already works pretty well across a variety of themes, but **if you're seeing sections of unblurred text even when your mouse pointer isn't over it, please email me or file an issue on GitHub**.